Footurama/ftrm/README.md

 This section should give you an overview of the used terms and the relationships.

 The whole magic happens inside a *realm*.
 It groups all parts of your IoT application together.
 Inside the *realm* are your *nodes*.
 They are the computers (e.g. Raspberry Pi) that run the Footurama core.
 The core itself hosts several *components*.
 Every *component* can have several *inputs* and *outputs*.
 They are connected using *pipes* to exchange data. *pipes* reach across *node* boundaries.
-Thus data can travel from one component running on node A to another component running on component B.
+Thus, data can travel from one component running on node A to another component running on node B seamlessly.

 # API for users